jaw039/CSE151A-Project/README.md

 Summary
-- This repository contains NFL player and team statistics (weekly and yearly) used for analysis, visualization, or course projects for CSE151A.
+- This repository contains NFL player and team statistics (weekly and yearly) used for analysis, visualization for CSE151A Project.